City Harvest (United Kingdom)

 City Harvest London is a charitable organisation focused on alleviating food insecurity and food waste across London.
 City Harvest feeds over 12,000 Londoners a day with quality, nutritious, surplus food from a myriad of food producers.
-City Harvest delivers food to over 350 organisations and projects in London that serve almost every vulnerable group in the capital including but not limited to; children, refugees, families, women facing domestic violence, the homeless.
+City Harvest delivers food to over 350 organisations and projects in London that serve almost every vulnerable group in the capital, including (but not limited to) children, refugees, families, women facing domestic violence, and the homeless.
 Food often acts as a tool that breaks down barriers between organisations and their users and becomes a gateway to services which address other societal issues.

 History

 City Harvest is London's first last-mile food rescue organisation, founded in 2014 after operating for 4 years as UR4Driving project which was run by Mark Harvey and Bruce Marquart.
 A group of individuals, including Laura Winningham OBE (CEO), began the organisation to address high levels of unused, but perfectly edible, food surplus that was being wasted by food businesses across London.
 The model was originally based on other international food rescue organisations, but was quickly adapted to suit the London city-scape.
 In London, an estimated amount of 13.3 million meals is wasted whilst at the same time 9.2 million meals are missed by people living in food poverty.

 Since its founding, City Harvest has delivered over 20,000,000 meals worth of food to Londoners in need from its depot in Acton, West London.